zinqlabs/stagehand/FUTURE.md

 ## Levels of abstraction

 One thing we still haven't nailed is what the right level of abstraction is for this library.
 The opportunity is we get to define it!
 By talking to devs who are relying on automation for their product to truly work, we can uncover what is valuable to them in terms of effort saved while still being reliable.
 TLDR, talk to customers and make the product better.

+## Environments

+Python is clearly the next best place to support stagehand.
+Is there any value to making this runnable in the browser?